miroVuckovic/NetPulseCheck/README.md

 # NetPulseCheck

-Simple app to check for network outages on a Windows PC.
+Simple app to check for network outages and monitor connectivity on a Windows PC.